cosmos/gaia/docs/resources/service-providers.md

 Flags:

 - `--chain-id`: This flag allows you to specify the id of the chain.
-There will be different ids for different testnet chains and main chain.
+There will be different ids for different testnet chains and mainnet chains.

 #### Help